-This article will give you an overview of how sub-standards interact with the standard to which they are attached.
-For information on how to create a sub-standard, please take a look at our article Add Sub-Standards to a Tracker.
+This article gives you an overview of how sub-standards interact with the standard to which they are attached.
+For information on how to create a sub-standard, please take a look at Add Sub-Standards to a Tracker.

 When you add a sub-standard to a standard, the sub-standard will appear in your tracker.
 To assess the sub-standard, hover over the title of the sub-standard, and click Assess.

 The mastery level of the sub-standard is rolled-up to the mastery level.
 This means that the mastery level of the sub-standard is assigned as the mastery level of the standard.

 If you have not assessed the parent standard, mastery levels will not be rolled-up until all sub-standards have been assessed.